-While the passes are being given to the Department for use by certain officials and employees, it does not appear that the receipt is intended to influence any action by the officials or employees.
-The Commission, therefore, sees no prohibition against the acceptance of such passes by the Department for use by Department officials or employees.
+While the passes are being given to the agency for use by certain employees, it does not appear that the receipt is intended to influence any specific action by the employees.
+The Commission, therefore, sees no prohibition against the acceptance of such passes by the agency for use by certain employees.
+The passes allow the employees to attend all the exhibits at the trade show.
+They receive no other benefit than that received by all other trade show attendees.